Euramsia/personal-website/content/project/beeosensor/index.md

 For the international student competition iGEM 2019 our team proved that the spores of the bacterium can be detected by using a biosensor covered with _P. larvae_ bacteriophages.
 To make the sensor a viable tool requires tuning the sensor to reliably detect very low concentrations.
 A business model for the sensor could be to give the sensor away for free and charge for the electrodes necessary for each measurement.

-The full documentation of the project is available in the [wiki-system of iGEM](https://2019.igem.org/Team:NAWI_Graz).
+**Project.** The [full documentation of the project](https://2019.igem.org/Team:NAWI_Graz) is available in the wiki-system of iGEM.

+**Thesis.** Linked to the iGEM-project is my [Bachelor thesis about the receptor binding protein](https://www.felixschweigkofler.com/publication/binding-protein-phage/) of the bacteriophage that we used for our biosensor.

+**Blog.** Wanna know how it is to participate in a student research competition of the caliber of iGEM?
+Red [my post](https://www.felixschweigkofler.com/post/igem/) about the experience and what I learned as team leader of a research project.